thesabinelim/comp1531-slackr/README.md

 #### Notes:
  * To check a valid email, just use the method provided [here](https://www.geeksforgeeks.org/check-if-email-address-valid-or-not-in-python/) (unless you feel you have a better method)
  * A valid password must contain at least 5 characters
+ * Members in a channel have two permissions.
+   1) Owner of the channel (the person who created it, and whoever else that creator adds)
+   2) Members of the channel
+ * Slackr user's have three permissions
+   1) Owners, which have the same privileges as an admin (permission_id 1)
+   1) Admins, who have special permissions that members don't (permission_id 2)
+   1) Members, who do not have any special permissions (permission_id 3)
+ * All slackr members are by default members, except for the very first user who signs up, who is an admin

 |Function name|Parameters|Return type|Exception|Description|
 |-------------|----------|-----------|-----------|-----------|